Fizik Monte S-Alloy Review

 The Monte S-Alloy weighed in at 259g, 9g heavier than their claimed weight of 250g.
 It's one of the heaviest saddles in this review, second only to our heavyweight champion, the SDG Bel-Air Steel.
 That said, it's more than 40 grams lighter than that saddle, and only 10-20g heavier than some of our most highly regarded saddles in this review.
 The SQlab 611 Ergowave Active is a good example.
 It weighs 252g with one of its shock absorbing elastomers installed.
 On the other end of the spectrum, the lightest saddles in this test, the Tioga Undercover Stratum, Tioga Spyder Outland, and the WTB Koda Team all weigh just over 200g, roughly 20 percent lighter than the Monte.

-Coming in at a retail price of $90, the Monte S-Alloy is less expensive than many of the other models in this review.
+The moderately priced Monte S-Alloy is less expensive than many of the other models in this review.
 While it doesn't win any awards against this stacked field of mountain bike saddles, there's no denying that it's well made and relatively comfortable.
 At this price we do feel that it represents a pretty solid value, although we'd probably be inclined to spend a few bucks more to get one of the higher scoring competitors, or go for our Best Buy Award winner, the WTB Volt Race, the best value in our test.

 The Monte S-Alloy is a quality, durable saddle with a solid all-around performance.
 There's nothing especially exciting about it, but it's relatively comfortable and offers a competitive performance compared to the models in this review.
 It's far from the lightest model we tested, but it makes up for that with rugged construction and a reasonable price.
 Our testers would be happy to ride thousands of miles on one of these, though they might opt for a different saddle first.